 Corporate accounts are mainly intended for the management of the organization and are not of primary interest to the marketing specialists.
-They offer courier and business services, but are only available in mainland China.
+They offer career and business services, but are only available in mainland China.

 How to apply for an official WeChat account?

-These steps apply to the international market platform of Wechat.
+These steps apply to the international market platform of WeChat.
 Follow these Step

 2. Go to the official account registration page and submit your request.
 It takes two weeks for your account to be reviewed.
 While you are waiting, you can check the status of your application using the e-mail and application number of your application.

 If you want to create a WeChat official account, you have to have a Chinese entity or get help from a Chinese companies.
 The permanent solution is registering your foreign enterprise in China in order to get a Chinese license.
 This way is a little expensive and will take 6 months.